Divorce Statistics and the Texas Divorce Process

 Alimony only factors into those divorces in which there is a considerable discrepancy between the divorcing spouses’ financial circumstances.

-For example, if one spouse is not able to continue supporting themself at the same standard of living – or near the same standard of living – they enjoyed while married and the other has the financial means to help, alimony may be ordered.
+For example, if one spouse is not able to continue supporting himself or herself at the same standard of living – or near the same standard of living – enjoyed while married and the other has the financial means to help, alimony may be ordered.

 Generally, alimony is intended to provide the recipient with the financial assistance necessary to gain the education or job skills necessary to become more financially independent.